botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 - `userID`: delete entries under this user ID.
 If this key is not provided, it'll default to all IDs.
 - `pattern`: delete entries with keys matching this pattern.
-- `reverse`:if true, start deleting entries with the lowest value first.
+- `reverse`: if true, start deleting entries with the lowest value first.
 Defaults to `false`.

 `amount` specifies how many entries should be deleted in one go, maxing out at 100. `skip` specifies how many of matching entries should be skipped.
-Note that this function returns the amount of deleted entries, so to avoid random messages popping up, catch it by assigning it to a variable.
+Note that this function also returns the amount of deleted entries, which is likely most useful assigned to a variable.

-With all that in mind, you could use the following code to delete up to 100 matching entries the pattern `test%` under the current user:
+With all that in mind, the following example code deletes up to 100 matching entries with `Key`s matching the pattern `test%` and `UserID` of the current user, finally outputting the number of entries deleted:

 ```go
 {{$deleted := dbDelMultiple (sdict "userID" .User.ID "pattern" "test%") 100 0}}